jaseci-labs/jac-client-examples/conditional-rendering/README.md

 ## 7. Switch Statement (⚠️ NOT SUPPORTED)

-> **⚠️ IMPORTANT: Switch statements are NOT currently supported in JAC-lang for client-side rendering.**
+> **⚠️ IMPORTANT: Switch statements are NOT currently supported in JAC-Client for client-side rendering.**

 ### React Example (NOT available in JAC):